 I love baseball simulators.
 I don't want to play the games, I just want to be the GM.
 I want to trade for Jim Thome to be a pinch hitter.
 I want to have fire sales that would cripple a franchise.
 I want to develop a super team of young, cheap talent and watch them flourish.
 I like to take a crap team and make them amazing.
 It's fun for me.

 For years I've been playing Baseball Mogul and those games are fun, but after the 20th season you can sort of predict what rookies will become stars and which ones won't.
 This season I first tried Out of the Park Baseball on my iPhone and proceeded to destroy my battery and an entire afternoon in the process.
 After that I tried out the full version of a friend's and fell in love.
 This game had it all.
 Rule 5 Draft, negotiations with amateur draft picks, all the minor league levels, compensation picks and everything else.
 OOTP blows Baseball Mogul out of the water.
 This is the game I've always dreamed existed and I fell in love.
 And I love it so much that I decided to keep a diary of the 2012 Brewers.
-Continue reading »
+Read the rest of this entry »

 Rickie Weeks is now out for the season.
 The recovery time on his injury is 4-6 months meaning that even in a best case scenario he won't be back for the playoffs.
 If there are a playoffs.
 One of my best friends claims that this is the best thing to ever happen to the Brewers.
 My friend is an idiot.
 Outside of the golden trio of Braun/Fielder/Gallardo, Weeks is the last person this team wanted to get hurt.
 Hart, Hardy and Hall are all replaceable.
 There isn't a single player on this team that can take his place at leadoff.
 Counsell is better at defense and matches his eye, but the power/speed combo isn't there.
 You can lead off Corey Hart, but you lose some OBP (perhaps a lot of it).
 You can lead off Kendall, but you lose every single thing Weeks does well and gain nothing except whiteness and metal knowledge.
 You can lead off... that's about it actually.
 Does a team need a true leadoff hitter to win it all?
 Not at all, but it certainly helps and it certainly hurts to have one and lose him.